 - exemplary classroom instruction and administration.

 The Academy supports students

-- Students learn and explore the world around them through engaging, hands-on lessons and activities along with interactive online instruction.
+- Students learn and explore the world around them through engaging, hands-on lessons and activities.

-- Collaboration occurs across classrooms and grade level teaching teams to make sure students receive continued support throughout each of their academic years at the Academy.
+- Collaboration occurs across classrooms and grade level teaching teams to ensure students receive continued support throughout each of their academic years at the Academy.

 - Students benefit from ongoing literacy instruction including a summer reading clinic that focuses on individual student needs determined by research-based literacy assessments.

 - Positive Behavioral Intervention Support (PBIS) programs promote a positive, safe school.